-Upon your request, Bank First will cancel a Direct Debit payment with a third party debit supplier.
-Bank First will process your request within two business days of receipt and will ensure, as far as practicable, that no further Direct Debits are made to your account once the Direct Debit is cancelled.
+Upon your request, Bank First will cancel a Direct Debit payment with a third-party debit supplier.
+Bank First will process your request within one business day of receipt and will ensure, as far as practicable, that no further Direct Debits are made to your account once the Direct Debit is cancelled.
 A fee may apply for each payment stopped.

 You can arrange to have payments (internal / external transfer & BPAY) transferred automatically from your Bank First Account.